 The audit committee comprises all the three INEDs.
 The primary duties of the audit committee are to make recommendations to the Board on the appointment and removal of external auditors, review the financial statements and material advice in respect of financial reporting, and oversee the internal control procedures of the Company.
-Their written terms of reference of the audit committee are in line with the code provisions of both the CG Code and the New CG Code.
+Their written terms of reference of the audit committee are in line with the code provisions of the CG Code.

-During the Year 2012 and up to the date of this report, the number of audit committee meetings held and details of the attendance were as follows:
+During the Year 2013 and up to the date of this report, the number of audit committee meetings held and details of the attendance were as follows:

-2012 2013 2014 Attendance

-Committee member Attendance Attendance
+Committee member 2013 Attendance 2014 Attendance

-Mr. Chan Yuk Tong (Chairman) 1/1 1/1 1/1
+Mr. Chan Yuk Tong (Chairman) 1/1 1/1

-Mr. Qiu Weifa 1/1 1/1 1/1
+Mr. Qiu Weifa 1/1 1/1

-Mr. Jason Wan 0/1 1/1 1/1
+Mr. Jason Wan 1/1 1/1